 A simple way to make sense of those numbers and understand how much credit card processing truly costs is to divide the total amount in fees by the total amount in transactions, and multiply by 100.
 This will give you the percentage of fees you’re paying per overall transactions.

 ($2,279.26 / $53,557.78) x 100 = 4.26% in credit card fees this month.

-Do this quick calculation every month to see if your fees are increasing, decreasing, or staying about the same.
+Do this quick calculation every month to see if your credit card fees are increasing, decreasing, or staying about the same.
 If you see a variation, you may choose to dig deeper into your statement to understand where those extra fees are coming from.

 It’s easy to miss a letter or email from your payment processor sharing news about increased rates, changing fees, or new charges they plan to levy.
 Finding your effective rate each month will help you know when to play detective on your monthly statement.
 If your effective rate varies every statement or shoots up or down one month, you’ll want to find the root cause and get in touch with your payment processor to make sure there haven’t been any big changes you should know about.

 One part of the processing fees breakdown is your credit card mix, which refers to cost associated with the type of card and the method of payment.
 Here are a few things you need to remember:

 For example, a student credit card with a low limit will have a lower processing fee than a platinum card with travel perks.
 So if you run a restaurant full of diners with fancy credit cards, it will cost you more in processing fees than a dining room of students who pay with debit cards.